Spectrum of equivariant cohomology as a fixed point scheme: Generalities

 we get

-We get a linear equation, and in particular as $\tau(0)$ vanishes (because $\V$ vanishes at $x$), we get that that $\tau$ vanishes also around 0, hence $\tau$ moves along fixed points of $\V$. \end{remark}
+We get a linear equation, and in particular, as $\tau(0)$ vanishes (because $\V$ vanishes at $x$), we get that $\tau$ vanishes around $0$ as well; hence $\tau$ moves along fixed points of $\V$. \end{remark}

-The next Lemma will be used to show that zeros of generalised Jordan matrices are zeros of the torus. \begin{lemma} Let a Lie algebra $\he$ acts on a smooth variety $X$.
-Let $d,n \in \he$ commute and assume that the Lie subalgebra generated by $[\he,\he]$ and $n$ is nilpotent.
+The next lemma will be used to show that zeros of generalised Jordan matrices are zeros of the torus.

+\begin{lemma} Let a Lie algebra $\he$ acts on a smooth variety $X$.
+Let $d,n \in \he$ commute, and assume that the Lie subalgebra generated by $[\he,\he]$ and $n$ is nilpotent.
 Let $x\in X$ be an isolated zero of the vector field $V_j$ associated to $j=d+n$.
-Then $x$ is also a simultaneous zero of $C_{\he}(d)$.
-In particular, $x$ is a zero of any abelian subalgebra of $\he$ containing $d$. \end{lemma} \begin{proof} Let $\kek$ be the Lie subalgebra generated by $[\he,\he]$ and $n$.
-By Lemma \ref{lemfix} we first get that $x$ is a zero of $d$ and $n$, as they commute with $j$.
+Then $x$ is also a simultaneous zero of\, $C_{\he}(d)$.
+In particular, $x$ is a zero of any abelian subalgebra of\, $\he$ containing $d$. \end{lemma}

+\begin{proof} Let $\kek$ be the Lie subalgebra generated by $[\he,\he]$ and $n$.
+By Lemma~\ref{lemfix} we first get that $x$ is a zero of $d$ and $n$, as they commute with $j$.

 We will first prove that $x$ is a zero of $C'(d) = C_{\he}(d)\cap \kek$.
 As $\kek$ is nilpotent by assumption, its subalgebra $C'(d)$ is nilpotent as well.